feathr-ai/feathr/docs/README.md

 - **Native cloud integration** with simplified and scalable architecture, which is illustrated in the next section.
 - **Feature sharing and reuse made easy:** Feathr has built-in feature registry so that features can be easily shared across different teams and boost team productivity.

-## Running Feathr on Azure with few Simple Steps
+## Running Feathr on Azure with few simple steps

 Follow the [Feathr ARM deployment guide ](https://linkedin.github.io/feathr/how-to-guides/azure-deployment-arm.html) to run Feathr on Azure.
 This allows you to quickly get started with automated deployment using Azure Resource Manager template.